 Budget 2019: Tax system to be made more progressive and resilient

-Tax incentives will also be extended and strengthened to enhance Singapore’s business competitiveness, Finance Minister Heng Swee Keat said in his Budget Statement.
+Tax incentives will also be extended and strengthened to enhance Singapore’s business competitiveness, Finance Minister Heng Swee Keat said in his Budget speech.

-SINGAPORE: The Government will make several adjustments to further enhance the progressivity and resilience of Singapore’s tax system, Finance Minister Heng Swee Keat said on Monday (Feb 18).
+SINGAPORE: The Government will make several adjustments to further enhance the progressivity and resilience of Singapore’s tax system, Finance Minister Heng Swee Keat said in his Budget speech on Monday (Feb 18).

-These adjustments include allowing working mothers to claim Grandparent Caregiver Relief if they engage the help of their parents, grandparents, parents-in law or grandparents-in-law, to care for a handicapped and unmarried dependent child, regardless of the child’s age, if they have met all other conditions.
+These adjustments include allowing working mothers to claim Grandparent Caregiver Relief if they engage the help of their parents, grandparents, parents-in-law or grandparents-in-law, to care for a handicapped and unmarried dependent child, regardless of the child’s age.

-Currently, working mothers who engage such help may claim Grandparent Caregiver Relief for a child 12 years old or below in the year preceding the year of assessment of claim.
+Currently, working mothers can claim Grandparent Caregiver Relief for a child aged 12 years and below.

-The Not Ordinarily Resident (NOR) scheme will also be allowed to lapse after Year of Assessment 2020.
+The Not Ordinarily Resident (NOR) scheme will also be allowed to lapse after 2020, Mr Heng announced.
 The scheme, which was introduced in Budget 2002, allows an individual granted NOR status a five-year period to receive tax concessions.
 It was meant to attract talent with regional and global responsibilities to relocate to Singapore.

 Mr Heng also said that tax incentives will also be extended and strengthened to enhance Singapore’s business competitiveness.